Medically reviewed by:

 CBT-I may be a good option for you if you're struggling to sleep.
 It's safe, effective, and has few side effects.
 With Sleep Reset, you can learn CBT-I techniques through an app.

-Take the sleep assessment to see how Sleep Reset can help you rest better.
+Take the sleep quiz to see how Sleep Reset can help you rest better.